BitcoinDesign/Guide/guide.md

 ### [Glossary]({{ '/guide/glossary/' | relative_url }})

-Helps you learn the most need-to-know Bitcoin terminology from Address to ZPUB
+Helps you learn the most need-to-know bitcoin terminology from Address to ZPUB

 ---